Spacetime dynamics of spinning particles - exact electromagnetic analogies: Conclusion

-{}{} the magnetic tidal tensor of electromagnetism $B_{\alpha\gamma}$ plays in the equation (\ref{tab:Analogy}a) for the force exerted on a magnetic dipole the same role as the gravito-magnetic tidal tensor $\mathbb{H}_{\alpha\gamma}$ in the exact Eq.~(\ref{tab:Analogy}.b) for the gravitational force exerted on a gyroscope: both forces are determined by a contraction of the spin/magnetic dipole 4-vector with a magnetic-type tidal tensor \emph{as measured by the test particle} of 4-velocity $U^{\alpha}$.
-And the functional analogy extends to Maxwell and Einstein field equations, as manifest Table \ref{tab:Analogy}.
-Also, in the appropriate frame (unlike the former, which is covariant and fully general, this analogy is less general, not covariant, attached to a special reference frame, as explained in detail in \cite{PaperAnalogies}) the gravitomagnetic field $\vec{H}$ plays in the {}``precession'' of the gyroscope an analogous role to $\vec{B}$ in the precession of a magnetic dipole, cf. Eq.~(\ref{eq:Spin3+1}).
-The analogy extends, under special conditions in stationary fields, to the equations for the geodesics, for the force on the test particle, and in the field equations, see e.g. \cite{PaperAnalogies,Natario,The many faces}.
-But the analogies \emph{do} \emph{not} \emph{imply}, even in seemingly analogous setups (for instance, the electromagnetic field of spinning charge, and the gravitational field of a spinning mass, considered in Secs. \ref{sub:Weak-field-regime:} and \ref{sub:EquatorialKerr}) that these objects are similar.
-Firstly, the gravitomagnetic field $\vec{H}$ and tidal field $\mathbb{H}_{\alpha\beta}$, unlike their electromagnetic counterparts, are non-linear in the potentials (except for very special cases, such as ultrastationary spacetimes, studied in e.g. Sec.
-IV of \cite{CHPRD}).
-But that is not all; even if one goes to the weak field regime (where the non-linearities of the gravitational filed can be neglected), the symmetries and the time projections of the tidal tensors continue to differ crucially.
-This shows how misleading can be the apparent similarity suggested by the usual linear approaches in the literature, which is detailed in Sec.~\ref{sub:Weak-field-regime:}.
-Indeed we have seen that the electromagnetic and gravitational effects can be \emph{completely opposite}: as shown in Sec.\ref{sub:Time-Components} for an observer comoving with the test particle, the time component of $F_{G}^{\alpha}$ is zero, whereas $F_{{\rm EM}}^{\alpha}$ is non-zero, and corresponds to the power transferred to the dipole by induction; for static observers $u^{\alpha}$, $F_{{\rm EM}}^{\alpha}u_{\alpha}=0$ (consequence of the fact that stationary electromagnetic fields can do no work on a magnetic dipole) whereas $F_{G}^{\alpha}u_{\alpha}\ne0$, meaning that a gravitomagnetic tidal field does work on mass currents.
+The first remark we want to make is that it is important to realize that the existence of these analogies does \emph{not} mean that the interactions are similar.
+These are \emph{functional} analogies: the magnetic tidal tensor $B_{\alpha\beta}$ plays in Eq.~(\ref{tab:Analogy}.1a) of Table \ref{tab:Analogy}, for the force exerted on a magnetic dipole, the same role as the gravitomagnetic tidal tensor $\mathbb{H}_{\alpha\beta}$ in Eq.~(\ref{tab:Analogy}.1b) for the gravitational force exerted on a gyroscope.
+The analogy extends to the Maxwell and Einstein field equations, as manifest in Table \ref{tab:Analogy}.
+Moreover, in the appropriate frame, the gravitomagnetic field $\vec{H}$ plays in the ``precession'' of the gyroscope an analogous role to $\vec{B}$ in the precession of a magnetic dipole, cf.~Eq.~(\ref{eq:Spin3+1}) (the analogy also extends, under certain conditions, to the equations for the geodesics, for the force on the test particle, and to the field equations, see \cite{PaperAnalogies,The many faces,Natario}).
+But the analogies \emph{do} \emph{not} \emph{imply}, even in seemingly analogous setups, that the objects are similar.
+First, $\vec{H}$ and $\mathbb{H}_{\alpha\beta}$, unlike their electromagnetic counterparts, are non-linear.
+Second, even in the weak field regime (where the non-linearities of the gravitational field can be neglected), the symmetries and the time projections of the tidal tensors $B_{\alpha\beta}$ and $\mathbb{H}_{\alpha\beta}$ continue to differ crucially.
+The apparent similarity suggested by the usual linear approaches in the literature, e.g.~\cite{Gravitation and Inertia,Ruggiero:2002hz,Harris1991,Black Holes}, can be misleading, as the differing terms in the force/acceleration equations are of leading order, as shown in Sec.~\ref{sub:Weak-field-regime:}.
+We have actually seen (Sec.~\ref{sub:Time-Components}) cases where the electromagnetic and gravitational effects are\emph{ opposite}: in a frame comoving with the test particle, the work done by the spin-curvature force $F_{{\rm G}}^{\alpha}$ is zero ($F_{{\rm G}}^{\alpha}U_{\alpha}=0$) whereas the work of its electromagnetic counterpart $F_{{\rm EM}}^{\alpha}$ is non-zero ($F_{{\rm EM}}^{\alpha}U_{\alpha}\ne0$); from the point of view of ``static observers'' $u^{\alpha}$, the situation is reversed: it is the electromagnetic force that does no work, $F_{{\rm EM}}^{\alpha}u_{\alpha}=0$ (stationary electromagnetic fields cannot do work on a magnetic dipole) whereas the gravitational one does, $F_{{\rm G}}^{\alpha}u_{\alpha}\ne0$.